akiryk/tutorials-learning-lessons/docker.md

 * Start with an image
 * Run the image as a container
 * Install some software into your container
-* Convert the container to a new image
+* Convert the container to a new image and, optionally, change the default `CMD` command that will get run when you run the container.
+In this case, we'll change the default, which is `/bin/bash`, to one that will run some python code

 In this example, we start with an Ubuntu image
 ```sh